Doubly robust and computationally efficient high-dimensional variable selection: Method implementation details in the data analysis

 \section{Method implementation details in the data analysis}

-\paragraph{HRT and tPCM} HRT and tPCM utilized a 0.35 training proportion.
-On the training sample, we obtained fits for $\E[\pry \mid \prx]$ and $\law(\prx)$.
-For $\E[\pry \mid \prx]$, we used the same sparse GAM as implemented in the function \texttt{bam()} from \texttt{mgcv} with family = ``gaussian" and penalization parameter \verb|bs = "cs"|, as was done in our simulations.
-For $\mathcal{L}(\prx)$, we used the same fit as in \citet{Liu2020} and \citet{Li2021c}, which was the graphical lasso as implemented in the \texttt{CVglasso()} function from the \texttt{CVglasso} package with parameter \texttt{lam.min.ratio = 1e-6}.
-HRT utilized $B_{\text{HRT}} = 5000 \approx 3 \times p / \alpha$ resamples, and tPCM used $B_{\text{tPCM}} = 25$ resamples to approximate conditional means.
+\paragraph{HRT and tPCM} HRT and tPCM utilized a 0.3 training proportion.
+On the training sample, we obtained fits for $\E[\ey \mid \rx]$ and $\law(\rx)$.
+Since $\ey$ is binary, for $\E[\ey \mid \rx]$, we used a classification random forest by converting the outcome to a factor and applying the \verb|ranger()| function from the \texttt{ranger} package.
+For $\mathcal{L}(\rx)$, we used the same fit as in \citet{Liu2020} and \citet{Li2021c}, which was the graphical lasso as implemented in the \texttt{CVglasso()} function from the \texttt{CVglasso} package with parameter \texttt{lam.min.ratio = 1e-6}.
+HRT utilized $B_{\text{HRT}} = 3300 \approx 2 \times p / \alpha$ resamples, and tPCM used $B_{\text{tPCM}} = 25$ resamples to approximate conditional means.

-\paragraph{PCM} As in the simulation study, PCM was implemented as described in Algorithm 1 of \citet{Lundborg2022a}, except for Step 2, so it included the extra step (1(ii)) that can be performed when the contribution to $\E[\pry \mid \prx]$ from $\prx_j$ can be separated from the contributions from the other predictors, as is the case with a GAM.
-PCM also used a 0.35 sample split, and also used the sparse GAM implentation from the \texttt{bam()} function with family =``gaussian" as in the previous methods for fitting $\E[\pry \mid \prx]$ on the training split, as well as for fitting $\E[\pry \mid \prx_{\minus j}]$ and $\E[f_j(\prx_j) \mid \prx_{\minus j}]$ on the evaluation split.
-A significant distinction from the simulation setting was that there is no banded structure with a known bandwidth of 1, so the regression of $f_j(\prx_j)$ on $\prx_{\minus j}$ had to include all of the $p - 1$ predictors in $\prx_{\minus j}$, rather than just $\prx_{j-1}$ and $\prx_{j+1}$.
+\paragraph{PCM} As in the simulation study, PCM was implemented as described in Algorithm 1 of \citet{Lundborg2022a}, except for Step 2.
+It did not included the extra step (1(ii)) that can be performed when the contribution to $\E[\ey \mid \rx]$ from $\ex{j}$ can be separated from the contributions from the other predictors, as we fit an interacted model.
+PCM also used a 0.3 sample split, and also used the a classification random forest as in the previous methods for fitting $\E[\ey \mid \rx]$ on the training split, as well as for fitting $\E[\ey \mid \rx{\mj}]$.
+We chose to fit $\E[f_j(\ex{j}) \mid \rx{\mj}]$ using the Lasso as implemented in the \texttt{glmnet} package on the evaluation split.
+We felt this choice was a reasonable analog to the graphical lasso fit used for tPCM and HRT.

+\paragraph{knockoffs} As in the simulation study, we used the \verb|stat.random_forest()| statistic from the \texttt{knockoff} package, with the outcome converted to a factor so that a classification forest was fit.
+We also sampled multivariate gaussian knockoffs using the graphical lasso with the same hyperparameters as used for HRT and tPCM.